CJanecka/Projects_and_CTFs/Defensive Security/README.md

 By comparing the data found, in Figures 6 and 28, we addressed the following inquiry raised by VSI:

-  + Did we detect any suspicious changes in failed activities?
+  + Did you detect any suspicious changes in failed activities?
     - There were no significant shifts or suspicious changes in failed activities during the analyzed period.
       + **Success Rate**: The success rate exhibited a marginal increase, transitioning from 97% to 98%, reflecting a modest 1% improvement.
       + **Failure Rate**: Conversely, the failure rate saw a slight decrease, moving from 3% to 2%, indicating a 1% reduction.